For GDI and Port fuel injectors, only a multimeter is required. For BMW Piezoelectric injectors, you’ll also need a megohmmeter.

 - Set Your Multimeter:

-- Set your multimeter to the resistance (Ω) setting.
+- Set your multimeter to the resistance (Ω) setting, use auto range feature if you have it.

 - Measure Resistance: